Back to recent surveys

 Survey Overview

 This recent Level 3 Building Survey concerned a significantly extended single-storey bungalow in Poynton, Stockport.
 Bungalows of this type — older properties that have been enlarged over time — are exactly the kind of home where the most detailed level of survey earns its place.
+Extended bungalows present specific inspection considerations: the junctions between original and added work, altered roof lines, changed drainage routes, and the structural relationship between old and new construction.

 On the day, the property presented well and was, overall, in fair to good condition for its age and construction.
 A viewing alone would likely have left a buyer reassured.
 The value of the Level 3 inspection was in looking past that first impression: identifying a significant roof covering defect, recording signs consistent with minor structural movement, and flagging drainage performance for further checks.

 None of these findings necessarily stopped the purchase.
 The point of the report was to give the buyer evidence and options — what the issues were, why they mattered, what to investigate further, and where there was room to budget or renegotiate before exchange.
-The detailed findings and the recommended next steps are set out below.
+The detailed findings and the recommended next steps are set out above.

 Significant roof installation defect